watchthelight/pawtropolis-tech/README.md

 **Remote works but local fails**
 - Your local `.env` differs from the server.
 Compare `CLIENT_ID`, rotate `DISCORD_TOKEN` locally, then rerun `npm run auth:whoami`.

+## License

+- You can study the code and use the ideas.
+- You can copy small excerpts with attribution.
+- You can't copy or distribute the whole project or a substantial part.

+See [LICENSE](LICENSE) for the full terms.